simonjoom/material-gatsby/content/instructor/en/djampal.md

 date: "2018-07-02"
 ---

-### Maxime's description
+### Djampal's description
-Ski ?
-A passion, a pleasure.
-We are privileged to be able to practice it in our valley.
-It's not only a sport but also a way to find yourself in a unique environment, in contact with nature.
-Skiing well requires a lot of patience and perseverance.

-Maxime is a competent ski instructor, he speaks fluently english, Skiscool hired him at many time and his customers was everytime satisfied of their journey.
+Djampal is a competent ski instructor, he speaks fluently russian, Skiscool hired him at many time and his customers was everytime satisfied of their journey,

-* English, French speaking.
+* English, Russian, French speaking.
 * 10 years experience in teaching and coaching.
 * Guiding, with extensive knowledge of the Three Vallees, priority at all ski lifts.
 * Flexible organization of your ski time.
-* Confidence and technique developpement with any type of public.
+* Confidence and technique development with any type of public.
 * Free bonus Your adventures recorded in full HD videos !

 `You will get all the convenient services such as priority at the lifts, video-correcting, recommendations to buy or rent your equipment, assistance to plan your stay, book a hotel, restaurant and all the help you might need to get the best from your stay.`,

-### Maxime's Prices
+### Djampal's Prices